SensorLogicInc/snodar-releases/user_guides/README.md

 ![](images/snodar_power.png)

-2. Supply 6-24 VDC (3.5W supply minimum is needed to test the heater) to the cable leads according to the pinout below (either GND can be used):
+2. Supply 6-24 VDC (3.5 Watt supply minimum) to the cable leads according to the pinout below (either GND can be used):

 | SNOdar Pin Name | SNOdar Pin NO. | Cable Pin NO. |  Wire Color |
 | --------------- | -------------- | ------------- | ----------- |